HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/appenddata-addsubdirectory-permission-over-service-registry.md

 **The original post is** [**https://itm4n.github.io/windows-registry-rpceptmapper-eop/**](https://itm4n.github.io/windows-registry-rpceptmapper-eop/)

 ## Summary

-The script's output indicates that the current user possesses write permissions on two registry keys:
+Two registry keys were found to be writable by the current user:

-- `HKLM\SYSTEM\CurrentControlSet\Services\Dnscache`
+- **`HKLM\SYSTEM\CurrentControlSet\Services\Dnscache`**
-- `HKLM\SYSTEM\CurrentControlSet\Services\RpcEptMapper`
+- **`HKLM\SYSTEM\CurrentControlSet\Services\RpcEptMapper`**

-To further investigate the permissions of the RpcEptMapper service, the user mentions the use of the regedit GUI and highlights the usefulness of the Advanced Security Settings window's Effective Permissions tab.
-This tab allows users to check the effective permissions granted to a specific user or group without inspecting individual ACEs.
+It was suggested to check the permissions of the **RpcEptMapper** service using the **regedit GUI**, specifically the **Advanced Security Settings** window's **Effective Permissions** tab.
+This approach enables the assessment of granted permissions to specific users or groups without the need to examine each Access Control Entry (ACE) individually.

-The screenshot provided displays the permissions for the low-privileged lab-user account.
-Most permissions are standard, such as Query Value, but one permission stands out: Create Subkey.
-The generic name for this permission is AppendData/AddSubdirectory, which aligns with what was reported by the script.
+A screenshot showed the permissions assigned to a low-privileged user, among which the **Create Subkey** permission was notable.
+This permission, also referred to as **AppendData/AddSubdirectory**, corresponds with the script's findings.

-The user proceeds to explain that this means they cannot modify certain values directly but can only create new subkeys.
-They show an example where attempting to modify the ImagePath value results in an access denied error.
+The inability to modify certain values directly, yet the capability to create new subkeys, was noted.
+An example highlighted was an attempt to alter the **ImagePath** value, which resulted in an access denied message.

-However, they clarify that this is not a false positive and that there is an interesting opportunity here.
-They investigate the Windows registry structure and discover a potential way to leverage the Performance subkey, which doesn't exist by default for the RpcEptMapper service.
-This subkey could potentially allow for DLL registration and performance monitoring, offering an opportunity for privilege escalation.

-They mention that they found documentation related to the Performance subkey and how to use it for performance monitoring.
-This leads them to create a proof-of-concept DLL and show the code for implementing the required functions: OpenPerfData, CollectPerfData, and ClosePerfData.
-They also export these functions for external use.

-The user demonstrates testing the DLL using rundll32 to ensure it functions as expected, successfully logging information.
+Despite these limitations, a potential for privilege escalation was identified through the possibility of leveraging the **Performance** subkey within the **RpcEptMapper** service's registry structure, a subkey not present by default.
+This could enable DLL registration and performance monitoring.

+Documentation on the **Performance** subkey and its utilization for performance monitoring was consulted, leading to the development of a proof-of-concept DLL.
+This DLL, demonstrating the implementation of **OpenPerfData**, **CollectPerfData**, and **ClosePerfData** functions, was tested via **rundll32**, confirming its operational success.

-Next, they explain that the challenge is to trick the RPC Endpoint Mapper service into loading their Performance DLL.
-They mention that they observed their log file being created when querying WMI classes related to Performance Data in PowerShell.
-This allows them to execute arbitrary code in the context of the WMI service, which runs as LOCAL SYSTEM.
-This provides them with unexpected and elevated access.
+The goal was to coerce the **RPC Endpoint Mapper service** into loading the crafted Performance DLL.
+Observations revealed that executing WMI class queries related to Performance Data via PowerShell resulted in the creation of a log file, enabling the execution of arbitrary code under the **LOCAL SYSTEM** context, thus granting elevated privileges.

-In conclusion, the user highlights the unexplained persistence of this vulnerability and its potential impact, which could extend to post-exploitation, lateral movement, and antivirus/EDR evasion.
+The persistence and potential implications of this vulnerability were underscored, highlighting its relevance for post-exploitation strategies, lateral movement, and evasion of antivirus/EDR systems.

-They also mention that while they initially made the vulnerability public unintentionally through their script, its impact is limited to unsupported versions of Windows (e.g., Windows 7 / Server 2008 R2) with local access.
+Although the vulnerability was initially disclosed unintentionally through the script, it was emphasized that its exploitation is constrained to outdated Windows versions (e.g., **Windows 7 / Server 2008 R2**) and requires local access.

 <details>